Baw Baw Information Network

 The Baw Baw Information Network collects and delivers vital data through the Attentis sensors including:

-• air quality
+• Air quality

-• weather
+• Temperature

-• noise
+• Rainfall

-• noise, and;
+• Fire ignitions, and;

-• asset condition.
+• Asset condition.

-The multi-sensors provide real-time thermal and visual imaging to detect hot spots and changes in temperature that can identify areas of high risk.
+The multi-sensors can provide real-time thermal and visual imaging to detect hot spots and changes in temperature that can identify areas of high risk.
 Each multi-sensor includes 360° visual access with time lapse video and still image recording from all units.

 Comprehensive sensor information is then seamlessly streamed through high-speed wireless networks maintaining a real-time picture of locations and regions to improve safety, health, efficiency, productivity and awareness.